 Hydrocarbon distillation cuts are known as UVCB substances - Unknown and/or Variable composition, Complex reaction products and/or Biological materials.
-They are usually characterized by their phys-chem properties (boiling point, density) and manufacturing method (including distillation range) and/or feedstock rather than their chemical composition which can be very complex molecular weight and isomeric composition as constituents can have different.
+They are usually characterized by their phys-chem properties (boiling point, density) and manufacturing method (including distillation range) and/or feedstock rather than their chemical composition which can be very complex molecular weight and isomeric composition.